Skip to content

 The email that you receive which asks you to set your password will also tell you what your username is.
 This is typically made up of all the initials of your first names along with some (or all of) your family name, and you may also have a number at the end if you have a family name that’s fairly common, like ‘Smith’.

 Your username is all one word, with no spaces, no dots, and no uppercase letters, and it will be no more than eight characters in length.
-For example, a student named ‘John Richard Bloggs’ may have the username of jrblogg2
+For example, a student named ‘John Richard Bloggs’ may have the username jrblogg2

-There are two variants of your University username – one with a suffix of @bradford.ac.uk, and one without.
+There are two variants of your University username – one with a suffix of '@bradford.ac.uk', and one without.

-Some services require your username without the @bradford.ac.uk suffix – so your username would be in the format jrblogg2
+• Some services require your username without the '@bradford.ac.uk' suffix – so your username would be in the format jrblogg2

-For most services - like Canvas, e:Vision, eduroam (WiFi), University email, the University Portal, Microsoft Teams, and PebblePad, you need to add @bradford.ac.uk at the end of your username, for example jrblogg2@bradford.ac.uk
+• For most services - like Canvas, e:Vision, eduroam (WiFi), University email, the University Portal, Microsoft Teams, and PebblePad, you need to add '@bradford.ac.uk' at the end of your username, for example: jrblogg2@bradford.ac.uk.

 Please see this How to sign in video for more information on signing in to our systems.